neuecc/neuecc/README.md

 I have published a lot of C# OSS.
 Currently, I continue to publish OSS at [github.com/Cysharp](https://github.com/Cysharp), so please look there for the latest production OSS.
+I strive to provide state-of-the-art libraries that are always mindful of performance and modern APIs.
 As the original author of MessagePack for C#, I also continue to maintain it in the [MessagePack-CSharp](https://github.com/MessagePack-CSharp/MessagePack-CSharp) Organization.

 If you want to support me, please see [GitHub Sponsors](https://github.com/sponsors/neuecc)